 DTC Formulary Submission and IPU Application Templates

 NSW TAG has developed templates and accompanying tools to assist hospital Drug and Therapeutics Committees in systematic, evidence-based review and decision-making about applications for new medicines or new indications in accordance with NSW Health Policy Directive PD2016_033: Approval Process of Medicines for Use in NSW Public Hospitals

 The formulary submission and IPU application template were updated in December 2009 based on feedback from the NSW TAG membership and clinicians working in NSW public hospitals.
-The updates included prompts for the inclusion of PBAC public summary documents, where relevant, and the acknowledgement of the multidiscplinary nature of these forms.
+The updates included prompts for the inclusion of PBAC public summary documents, where relevant, and the acknowledgement of the multidisciplinary nature of these forms.
 In 2021 a formatting refresh was applied to the templates.

 Templates and Tools